strapi/documentation/docusaurus/docs/cloud/getting-started/usage-billing.md

 1. Log into the billing Modal and go to the *Subscription details* of the subscription associated with the suspended project.
 You should see a warning message confirming that the subscription was canceled for the following reason: "Not Paid".
 2. Go back to the homepage of the billing modal, listing subscriptions and billing options.
 3. Go to *Payment methods* and add a new, working card to pay the invoice.
 As soon as the invoice is paid, your project will automatically be reactivated.

+#### Project suspension for other reasons

+If your project was suspended for reasons other than unpaid invoice leading to subscription cancellation, you may not have the possibility to reactivate your project yourself.
+You should receive an email with instructions on how to resolve the issue.
+If you do not receive the email notification, please contact Strapi Support.